igorbrigadir/ishkurs-guide-dataset/README.md

 * `guide.md` Data:
   - This is all the text in the "Tutorial", "Equipment", Credits, Disclaimer.

+## See Also:

 Version 3.0 of the guide is out now: http://music.ishkur.com/ and has even more data, i'll try to save and structure that too.

+## Contributing:

+If you make something with this let me know.